deGennes-Suzuki-Kubo Quantum Ising Mean Field Dynamics: Applications to Quantum Hysteresis, Heat Engines and Annealing: deGennes-Suzuki-Kubo Quantum Ising Mean Field Dynamical Equation

 In the previous section, we have seen that the BCS theory could be seen as a mean field theory of a quantum XY system (described by Hamiltonian (\ref{app4.4})), which in effect (because of the assumed symmetries, following eqn. (\ref{eqn8}), for the thermal averages $\langle\sigma^x\rangle$ and $\langle\sigma^y\rangle$), becomes in effect a mean field theory of an Ising model in transverse field.
 Also, in the BCS theory, we did not consider any dynamics of that quantum Ising model.

-In this section we therefore give a general dynamical mean field theory of Ising systems in transverse field (given in the next section III A) and then discuss special cases of mean field theories for quantum Ising hysteresis in section III B, quantum Ising heat engine in section III C, and quantum annealing of the Sherrington-Kirkpatrick Ising spin glass model.
+In this section we therefore give a general dynamical mean field theory of Ising systems in transverse field (given in the next section III A) and then discuss special cases of mean field theories for quantum Ising hysteresis in section III B, quantum Ising heat engine in section III C, and quantum annealing of the Sherrington-Kirkpatrick Ising spin glass model in section III D.